Peak flow is a simple measurement of how quickly you can blow air out of your lungs. It's often used to help diagnose and monitor asthma.

 This should be repeated 3 times, and the highest of the 3 measurements should be recorded as your peak flow score.

 If you're monitoring your asthma at home, you may have a diary or chart to record your score.
-You can download a peak flow diary (PDF, 2.2Mb) from the Asthma UK website if you don't have one.

 Your peak flow score